Nanotechnology Resources at the CREN

 Center for Research and Education in Nanobioengineering Core

-The research staff at this UNRC facility provides essential guidance in MEMS fabrication techniques, electrochemical detection methods and chemical modifications of nanomaterials for faculty, staff and students.
+The research staff at the CREN facility provides essential guidance in MEMS fabrication techniques, electrochemical detection methods and chemical modifications of nanomaterials for faculty, staff and students.

 There is a wet chemistry lab with fully exhausted fume hood, areas for working with toxic or flammable materials, MilliQ reagent grade water system, and equipment including rotary evaporator, UV-visible spectrophotometer, FTIR spectrometer and microbalance.

 The development of laser-activated devices for cell sorting and detection of specific biomarkers is one of the great advances of this century and has become an indispensable tool for biomedical research.
 Members of the CREN have access to a formidable array of multi-color flow cytometers and cell sorters including the BD Canto II, the BD LSR II and the BD Aria.
 With these instruments, researchers can obtain simultaneous quantitative measurements of cell numbers with multiple specific characteristics.
 The cell sorter can be used to obtain homogeneous populations of specific cell types for experiments focusing on a certain cell population.
 The facility has a trained staff to teach researchers the use of the equipment and to advise them on optimizing experiment conditions.